SunritHazra/Tri-Archimedean-Wind-Turbine/JOURNAL.md

 # Day 4 — 19.03.2026: Adding Motors and Bearings & Optimizing for Manufacturing

-Previosly, I had finalised all (at least most, I guess) the electronic components, now its the time to integrate them into the assembly, so that I can optimize the design best for the components.
-By the way this is the final look.
+Previously, I had finalised all (at least most, I think) of the electronic components.
+Now it's time to integrate them into the assembly, so I can optimize the design for the components.
+By the way, this is the final look:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/d0daa1ae-40ff-41d4-b775-fa9b26ad927d" />

-/## **1.
-Adding the BLDC Motors (45 minutes)**

-The **DYS D3536-9 910 KV BLDC Motor** has the job of converting the rotational energy of the Rotor to electrical energy.
-I have chosen that not randomly, but because it requires little tourqe and is highly efficient.
+**1. Adding the BLDC Motors:** The DYS D3536-9 910 KV BLDC Motor's job is to convert the rotational energy of the rotor into electrical energy.
+I chose it not randomly, but because it requires little torque and is highly efficient.

-To integrate this, I searched for some footprints and 3D models in the internet, and then I found the model from **GrabCAD**.
-I imported the model, and made significant changes to the **Mechanical Components** and **Structual Components** through extrusions, sketches, combine cut and face offsets.
-I also added joints and motions.
+To integrate this, I searched for footprints and 3D models online and found the model from GrabCAD.
+I imported it and made significant changes to the mechanical and structural components through extrusions, sketches, combine cuts, and face offsets.
+I also added joints and motion.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/e1bf6eb0-8c33-4503-b9c4-e5aedd3fbf68" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/3c417d21-3184-4a5e-b830-8cf4c818ca1b" />

----

-/## **2.
-Adding & Integrating Bearings (35 minutes)**

-The structure obviously needed something to reliably rotate on, so bearings are a must.
-I again went to the internet, specifically JLCMC and Robu.in to find bearings with **10 mm Inner Diameter**.
-The JLC site was crazy, and continiously said No Page available whenever I selected any bearing.
-In the Robu.in site I found the perfect bearing, which was 6200ZZ.
+**2. Adding & Integrating Bearings:** The structure obviously needed something to reliably rotate on, so bearings were a must.
+I went back to the internet, specifically JLCMC and Robu.in, to find bearings with a 10 mm inner diameter.
+The JLCMC site kept saying "No Page Available" whenever I selected any bearing.
+On Robu.in, I found the perfect bearing: the 6200ZZ.

-Then, from McMaster-Carr I imported two **5972K326_Steel Ball Bearing** and added them to the assembly by making holes, and adding more material to the hubs.
+Then, from McMaster-Carr, I imported two 5972K326 steel ball bearings and added them to the assembly by making holes and adding more material to the hubs.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/5766b3a0-e9a6-440c-b10c-ba719d481368" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/f6e24e86-3f04-40f7-9fa1-2ed01f542d58" />

-/## **3.
-Fixing the Lower Frame Hub (12 minutes)**

-The hub of the Lower Frame was made from a circle, so I had to fix it by adding extrusions, that made it a flat face.
-Then, I added cuts for the bearing.
+**3. Fixing the Lower Frame Hub:** The hub of the Lower Frame was made from a circle, so I had to fix it by adding extrusions that made it a flat face.
+Then I added cuts for the bearing.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/2e3836d7-c908-4caa-8f6a-a65097992b6c" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/cc2d1eaf-b4c9-4636-8fbf-e0ec26cc3b5a" />

-/## **4.
-Dividing the Lower Frame into Components (30 minutes)**

-I peacefully started my work with Hacktime Lapse, after clicking **"Create"**.
-Then after about an half-an-hour, I saw nothing was recorded.
-And, I tried everyway to record something more, but nothing worked.
-Lapse is not working for me!
-The UI is just unresponsive!
+**4. Dividing the Lower Frame into Components:** I started my recording with Hackatime Lapse after clicking "Create."
+After about half an hour, I saw nothing had been recorded, and no matter what I tried, nothing worked — the UI was just unresponsive.

-Anyways, what I did was, I noticed that printing the Lower Frame would need a lot of supports, so, I thought of seperating it into Components for asssembly.
-I also added clearence.
+Anyway, what I actually did was notice that printing the Lower Frame would need a lot of supports, so I separated it into components for assembly and added clearance.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/9dc9b1bd-73c5-411f-ac4f-ab84e7c7c4c7" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/abd59c36-4758-4fc6-adad-6751554aeddc" />

-/## **5.
-Dividing the Lower Frame into Components (25 minutes)**

-This Upper Frame needed even more supports, so I intended to do the same.
-But after sometime I realised that it will make the overall structure less sturdy.
-Eventually, I had to drop the idea.
+**5. Dividing the Upper Frame into Components:** The Upper Frame needed even more supports, so I intended to do the same.
+But after a while I realised it would make the overall structure less sturdy, so I eventually dropped the idea.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/ea4e4318-74fd-47aa-b496-bd236707d6ca" />